-So are sulphites really the evil of all wines?
-Let’s look at the facts and you can decide:
+So are sulphites really the evil of all wine?
+Let’s look at the facts and you can decide.

 Fact 1: Sulphites are used in food and drink as preservatives to prevent microbial spoilage and oxidation.
-Common products containing sulphites (the EU has labelled them as E220–E228, depending on their form) include dried fruits, preserved food (tinned and frozen), condiments, jams, syrups, grains (noodles, pasta, rice), snacks, skim milk, instant tea and wine.
+Common products containing sulphites (the EU have labelled them as E220–E228, depending on their form) include dried fruits, preserved food (tinned and frozen), condiments, jams, syrups, grains (noodles, pasta, rice), snacks, skimmed milk, instant tea and wine.
 Various countries have regulations on the maximum permitted sulphite content in these products.
 Foods that contains the most sulphites are dried fruits, processed fruits and vegetables and tinned seafood (up to 3,000ppm).
-EU law states that the maximum total sulphites in wine is 160ppm for red wine, 210ppm for white wine and 260ppm for sweet wine.
+EU law states that the maximum total sulphites in wine should be 160ppm for red wine, 210ppm for white wine and 260ppm for sweet wine.

 Fact 4: There are people who are allergic to sulphites, but studies indicate that less than one per cent of the world population is affected – and it’s even rarer for people to have a severe reaction.

 Fact 5: There is no definitive conclusion that sulphites cause headaches.
 Headaches are more likely caused by the overconsumption of alcohol.
-There is also a compound – histamine – that could cause headaches.
-However, histamine is only found in red wine, therefore, if people are allergic to it, they are likely to suffer from headaches by drinking red wine, not white wine.
+There is also a compound in wine – histamine – that could cause headaches.
+However, histamine is only found in red wine, so, if people are allergic to it, they are likely to suffer from headaches by drinking red wine, not white wine.

 Fact 6: Sulphites preserve the freshness and fruitiness of wine and prevent it from turning into vinegar, so both Old and New World wine producers (over 99%) use sulphites within the regulatory limits.
 Only a very small handful of producers don’t use added sulphites at all, but their wines might be prone to spoilage and oxidation.